jeffswartz/poctestnetwork/iOS-Sample/README.md

 }
 ```

-The `[self processStats:]` method calculates the video packet loss ratio,
+The `[OTNetworkTest processStats:]` method calculates the video packet loss ratio,
 stored as `video_pl_ratio`, or the audio packet loss ratio, stored as
 `audio_pl_ratio`, depending on the stats passed in.